theonlyhennygod/Mario-2d/README.md

 ## Improvements

-Some future implementation I plan on doing, is adding music to the game,
+Some future implementation I plan on doing, is adding music to the game, also adding artwork to the game!
+I would like to create a customized character that's built with sprite so you can have a real feeling.

 ## Contributing